 The Cognition, Brain and Behavior (CBB) concentration reflects a unique opportunity for training in experimental psychology.
 Immediate hands-on experience conducting and disseminating research, coupled with comprehensive course work, builds competent, confident students capable of developing a competitive research profile.
-Students enter under a faculty mentor and begin active research in the first year.
-In addition to required courses in Psychology, all CBB students are required to complete the following core courses in the CBB area:
+Faculty and students in the CBB concentration investigate the fundamental features of cognition, brain, and behavior with cutting-edge interdisciplinary approaches, including: